telerik/blazor-docs/knowledge-base/grid-customize-delete-confirmation-dialog.md

 ### Predefined Dialog Component

-Use [Predefined Confirm Dialog]({%slug dialog-predefined%}#confirm) with the desired custom text.
+Use a [Predefined Confirm Dialog]({%slug dialog-predefined%}#confirm) with the desired custom text.
 Additionally, you may get the details for the current item and add them to the text:

 * Use the Grid `Class` parameter to set a `z-index` style, which is lower than the default Dialog `z-index` of 10,000.
 * Handle the [`OnDelete`]({%slug grid-events%}#cud-events) event of the Grid.